arkonki/webmail/README.md

 3.  **Configure the Mail Server:**
     This is the most important setup step.
     - Open the file `server/mailService.ts`.
-    - Find the `TODO` comments inside the `getImapConfig` and `getSmtpTransport` functions.
+    - Find the `TODO` comments inside the `getImapConfig` and `getSmtpConfig` functions.
     - Replace the placeholder `host` and `port` details with the actual server details for your mail provider (e.g., `mail.veebimajutus.ee`).

-### Running the Application Locally (Development Mode)
+### Running the Application

+There are two primary ways to run this application:

+#### 1. Development Mode (Hot-Reloading Enabled)

-For development, you run the frontend and backend in two separate terminals to enable hot-reloading.
+For development, you run the frontend and backend in two separate terminals.
+This allows the frontend to instantly update in your browser as you make code changes.

-1.  **Run the Backend Server:**
+-   **Terminal 1: Start the Backend API Server**
-    In your first terminal, run:
     ```bash
     npm run serve
     ```
-    This will start the Node.js/Express server on `http://localhost:3001`.
-It will also initialize the SQLite database in `data/app.db`.
+    This starts the Node.js/Express server on `http://localhost:3001`.

-2.  **Run the Frontend Client:**
+-   **Terminal 2: Start the Frontend Dev Server**
-    In your second terminal, run:
     ```bash
     npm run dev
     ```
-    This will start the Vite development server, typically on `http://localhost:5173`.
-The `vite.config.ts` file is configured to proxy API requests from the frontend to the backend, so you can work on them as if they were a single application.
+    This starts the Vite development server, usually on `http://localhost:5173`.
+It is configured to proxy all `/api` requests to your backend server.

-3.  **Access the App:**
-    Open your browser and navigate to the address provided by the Vite server (e.g., `http://localhost:5173`).
-You should see the login screen.
-Use your real email credentials (the ones for the server you configured in `mailService.ts`) to log in.
+-   **Access the App:** Open your browser to the address provided by Vite (e.g., `http://localhost:5173`).

+#### 2. Production Mode (Locally)

+This method mimics how your application would run on a production server.
+It's the best way to test the final, built version of the app.

+-   **Build and Start the Application**
+    ```bash
+    npm start
+    ```
+    This single command first builds the optimized frontend and then starts the Express server.
+The server will handle both the API requests and serve the built frontend files.

+-   **Access the App:** Open your browser to `http://localhost:3001`.

 ---